andreicontan/andreicontan.github.io/_posts/2018-02-21-welcome-to-jekyll.markdown

 # Automation 3.0 - back to the drawing board
 ## Session: 45 minutes

+* TestAutomationDay NL
 In the past years, the testing communities has gone through a series of trends and fashionable approaches.
 SOAP, Selenium, WebDriver, REST APIs are just a few of the topics that we, the testing community has focused on.
 The pyramid of testing levels didn’t help much suggesting the idea of testing layers, coverage, order or testing, etc.

 We’re progressing towards serverless architectures.
 In few years time, applications will be just like Legos.
 A set of micro services interconnected with few lines of code to deliver a specific business value.
 All of that having virtualisation in mind.
 Did you find a critical bug?
 Build container with previous image, fix problem, re-deploy and that’s it.
 Part of the testing as we know it will become static analysis of 3 lines of code which enable the integration between external components.